 Many children with diabetes face discrimination in the school environment.
 This affects their self-esteem, productivity and management of their condition.
 Children who are not able to manage their condition safely and securely at school may be at greater risk of diabetes complications.

-The Kids and Diabetes in School Project (KiDS) aims to foster a safe and supportive environment that creates a better understanding of diabetes and supports children with the condition.
+The Kids and Diabetes in Schools Project (KiDS) aims to foster a safe and supportive environment that creates a better understanding of diabetes and supports children with the condition.
 It also provides information about type 2 diabetes and how it can be prevented by making effective lifestyle choices.